chemiemtl/chemiemtl/_team/daniel-shen.md

 weight: 2
 ---

-Daniel Shen acts as your local contact for any business inquiries or support service.
+Daniel is an experienced IT professional and sales account manager.
+He is your regional contact for any business inquiries and/or any supporting service.